qisongxu/GettingAndCleaningData/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Procedures in the R script : run_analysis.R
-Step 0: Download zipfile from website and extract the data
+Step 0: Download zipfile from website and extract the files
-* The ZIP file is downloaded from the URL (as show above) and unzip to extract the original data
+* The ZIP file is downloaded from the URL (as show above) and unzip to extract the files

 Step 1: Merges the training and the test sets to create one data set
 * The training and test sets are imported from the following textfiles: